-Today, in the world of International Business or Global Trade all countries are dependent on export and import of goods and services across international boundaries.
+Today, in the world of International Business or Global Trade all countries are dependent on exporting goods and services across international boundaries.
 However, all business transactions come with risks.
-When those risks involve dealing with companies overseas, the value and importance of sound Export-Import Insurance policies become ever more noticeable.
+Export-Import Insurance policies are becoming ever more noticeable.

 What is Export Credit Insurance?

-A type of insurance which protects a company if a foreign buyer does not pay for exported goods is known as Export Credit Insurance.
-Export Credit Insurance (ECI) protects an exporter of products and services against the risk of non-payment by a foreign buyer.
-If one’s company is an exporter or importer – or both – then having the relevant insurance cover in place is essential to ensure the continuing success of the company in the future.
+A type of insurance which protects a company is known as export credit insurance.
+Export Credit Insurance (ECI) protects against the risk of non-payment by a foreign buyer.
+If one’s company is an exporter or importer – or both – then having the relevant insurance cover in place is essential to ensure the continued success of the company in the future.

-As international trade presents multiples risks ECI can be the perfect way to help exporters in solving this problem and focusing on their core business.
-Luckily, there are many ways one can invest in peace of mind.
-Export insurance, in its various forms, can not only make one more comfortable about doing business overseas, it even allows one to focus on, and grow their business internationally.
+As international trade presents multiple risks ECI can be the perfect way to help exporters in solving this problem and focusing on their core business.
+Export Insurance, in its various forms, can not only make one more comfortable about doing overseas business, it even allows one to focus on, and grow their business internationally.

 Types of Export Credit Insurance:

-There are various kinds of Export Insurance which vary from country to country.
-There are five different kinds of insurance generally used worldwide will be discussed.
+There are various kinds of export insurance which vary from country to country.
+There are five types of insurance generally used worldwide.

 Credit insurance, or trade credit insurance, is the most popular form of export insurance.
-Suitable for any business that extends credit to their overseas buyer, credit insurance covers the risk of your buyer becoming insolvent or unable to pay the money owed to the exporter.
-“Credit insurance will be able to offer up to 95% recovery to what was owed.”
+Suitable for any business that extends credit to their overseas buyer, credit insurance coverage.
+“Credit insurance wants to get 95% recovery to what was owed.”

 Political Risk Insurance

-Political Risk Insurance (PRI) is another type of coverage exporters need to consider, particularly in emerging countries.
-In PRI, the overseas government intervenes in exporter’s investments, which could be the goods exported or any assets or business one has in another country.
+Political Risk Insurance (PRI) is another type of coverage exporter.
+In PRI, the overseas government intervenes in exporter’s investments, which could have been one or more assets.

-It is regarded as one of the most crucial insurance for goods exporter.
-Financial protection of the shipment of products and goods is insured, regardless of whether the mode of transport is over the water, air or land.
+It is considered one of the most crucial insurance for goods exporters.
+Financial protection of the shipment of products and goods is insured, regardless of the mode of transport over the water, air or land.

-Various foreign exchange management strategies an exporter can use to reduce losses through currency movements.
-Some financial institutions and foreign exchange providers also offer currency insurance against conversion loss.
+Various foreign exchange management strategies can be used to reduce losses through currency movements.
+Some financial institutions and foreign exchange providers.

 Product Liability Insurance